-* Egypt off 69-month high as investors wait on presidential vote
+* Egypt off 69-month high as investors wait on presidential

 * Talaat Mostafa, Global Telecom among biggest losers

 * Arabian Cement Co surges on bourse debut

 By Matt Smith